MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment_windows10.md

 ### Install container feature <!--2-->

-To enable the container feature using the 'Turn Windows featuer on or off' wizard, select the ‘Containers’ feature from the list, and follow the dialog prompts.
+To enable the container feature using the 'Turn Windows featuer on or off' wizard, select the ‘Containers’ feature from the list and follow the dialog prompts.

 ![](media/win101.png)

 ### Install Hyper-V feature <!--2-->

-Because Windows 10 only supports Hyper-V containers, the Hyper-V feature must be enabled.
-This can be completed from the ‘Turn Windows feature on or off` wizard.

-To enable the container feature using the 'Turn Windows featuer on or off' wizard, select the ‘Hyper-V’ feature from the list, and follow the dialog prompts.
+To enable the container feature using the 'Turn Windows featuer on or off' wizard, select the ‘Hyper-V’ feature from the list and follow the dialog prompts.

 ![](media/win102.png)